Skip to content

 The Uptycs Threat Intel research team conducted a thorough analysis to gain a better understanding of the operations and goals of the actor modules, we have engaged with the threat actor.
 The following picture illustrates how the actor is utilizing Parallax RAT in his campaign targeting crypto companies.

 It’s important for organizations to be aware of this malware’s existence and take necessary precautions to protect systems and data.
-With YARA built-in and armed with other advanced detection capabilities, Uptycs EDR customers can easily scan for ParallaxRAT.
+With YARA built-in and armed with other advanced detection capabilities, Uptycs endpoint detection and response customers can easily scan for ParallaxRAT.
 EDR contextual detection provides important details about identified malware.
 Users can navigate to the toolkit data section in a detection alert, then click the name of a detected item to reveal its profile (figure 12).

 IOCs